The Recalibration Conundrum: Hedging Valuation Adjustment for Callable Claims: Numerical Results

-Hence the only relevant events are $\Omega_1$, $\Omega_2$ and $\Omega_{11}$ (on each $\Omega_l$, $l\geq3$, everything happens as on $\Omega_{11}$).
-Figure \ref{fig:bad-pnl} shows the \bad trader's $\pnl$ on these events.
-We decompose the $\pnl$ (\textit{center panel}) in two terms (cf.~the decomposition of $\pal_{\tk}$ in \eqref{e:badter}): the cash flows ($\xi_1^{pnl}$) resulting from holding the option and its hedge plus the corresponding prices (\textit{top panel}) and the term ($\xi_2^{pnl}$) accounting for calling the option at zero recovery (\textit{bottom panel}).
-In the scenarios $\Omega_1$ and $\Omega_2$, where the asset is called due to the model switch, a profit (Figure \ref{fig:bad-pnl}, \textit{top panel}) is more than compensated by calling the asset, highly valuable at that moment (Figure \ref{fig:bad-pnl}, \textit{bottom panel}), resulting in an overall loss at the model switch time (Figure \ref{fig:bad-pnl}, \textit{center panel}), in line with the corollary to the second Darwinian principle recalled in Section \ref{s:intro}.
-Note that, in any time-$\ts$ (hence, no longer calibrated) trader's model and independently of the intensity $\nu^{\ts}$, as $i^{\ts}_{\ts} = I_{\ts} = -1$ is an absorbing state, the asset is worth $\Tb-\ts$ and the hedge is worth $\sum_{k=\ts+1}^{\Td} a_0(k)$.
-Hence the profit at the model switch time $\tau_s=1$ or $2$ made before calling the asset, as observed on the top panel of Figure \ref{fig:bad-pnl}, can be decomposed as follows (see Table \ref{tab:pnl-incr}):
+Figure \ref{fig:bad-pnl}, \textit{center panel}, displays $\pnl^{bad}$ on these events.
+We decompose $\pnl^{bad}$ in two terms corresponding to the two lines for $\pal^{bad}_{\tk}$ in \eqref{e:badter}: the cash flows of the first line resulting from holding the option and its hedge plus the corresponding prices (\textit{top panel}) and the ones of the second line accounting for calling the option at zero recovery (\textit{bottom panel}).
+In the scenarios $\Omega_1$ and $\Omega_2$, where the asset is called due to the model switch, a profit (Figure \ref{fig:bad-pnl}, \textit{top panel}, analyzed in more detail in Section \ref{sse:profit} below), is more than compensated by calling the asset, highly valuable at that moment (Figure \ref{fig:bad-pnl}, \textit{bottom panel}), resulting in an overall loss at the model switch time (Figure \ref{fig:bad-pnl}, \textit{center panel}).

-where the last line corresponds to the change of valuation model at $\ts$, which is a loss as per Figure \ref{fig:fct-q-Q}.
-An overall profit (made, at least, \textit{before} calling the asset) means that this loss is more than compensated by a profit coming from the first line, coming from the static hedge not being perfect, especially at $\ts$ (from $\ts$ onward, the perfect hedge would be to short a digital option with payoff $\indi{I_k=-1}$ for each $k> \tau_s$).

-Figure \ref{fig:bad-hva} shows the bad trader's $\HVA$ process (\textit{top left panel}) and its split into three contributions (cf.~the decomposition of $\HVA_{\tk}$ in \eqref{e:badter}): the misvaluation term $\xi^{hva}$ when the trader uses his own model instead of the fair valuation one (\textit{top right}), the adjustment $\chi^{hva}_1+\chi^{hva}_2$ when the call occurs before the switch time (\textit{bottom left}), and the compensating term $\chi^{hva}_3$ for the option cashflow and price (\textit{bottom right}).
-We observe that the HVA on a callable claim (top left) can thus be several times greater than the price difference $q-Q$ (top right).
+Figure \ref{fig:bad-hva} displays the process $\HVA^{bad}$ (\textit{top left panel}) and its split into three contributions (cf.~the decomposition of $\HVA^{bad}_{\tk}$ in \eqref{e:badter}, see also Remark \ref{rem: interp}): the misvaluation term $U^{bad}_k$ when the trader uses his local model instead of the global one (\textit{top right}), the expected cost of calling the asset at zero recovery $V^{bad}_k + \indi{k<\tau_e^{bad}} W^{bad} _k$ (\textit{bottom left}), and the reserve for suboptimal exercise $va(K^{\texbad})_k$ (\textit{bottom right}).
+By comparing the top left and right panels, we observe that the HVA on a callable claim can thus be several times greater than the price difference $q-Q$.